microsoft/turnstile/docs/GETTING_STARTED.md

 * You have an active Azure Subscription.
 [If you don't already have one, get one free here.](https://azure.microsoft.com/free)
 * You can create new Azure Active Directory app registrations.
 In order to create app registrations, you must be a directory administrator.
 For more information, see [this article](https://docs.microsoft.com/azure/active-directory/roles/permissions-reference).
 * You can create resources and resource groups within the target Azure subscription.
 Typically, this requires at least [contributor-level access](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#contributor) to the subscription.
 * You're using an Azure Active Directory work or school account.
-Guest or personal account won't work.
+Guest or personal accounts won't work.

 ## 1. Clone the Turnstile GitHub repo